jwhitney1-github/deck-of-cards-tests/README.md

 * JDK: version 13.0.2
 * JRE: version jre 1.8.0_241

-**NOTE:** The project was developed and tested on these versions an compatibility with any other versions (especially older) are not guaranteed
+**NOTE:** The project was developed and tested on these versions.
+Compatibility with any other versions (especially older) are not guaranteed.

 ### Installing

 Clone the repository

-Import > Maven > Existing project into workspace..." and select the pom.xml included with the project
+Import > Maven > Existing Maven Projects" and select the pom.xml included with the project

 ![image](https://user-images.githubusercontent.com/65677020/82671224-7da92880-9c0c-11ea-9340-b4a917e667dd.png)